The academic advising process requires building strong, mutually respectful relationships between students and their advisors.

 - Discuss their growth and development as reflected in their advising folder.

-- Follow up on suggestions, recommendations and advice provided by their adviser.
+- Follow up on suggestions, recommendations and advice provided by their advisor.

 - Maintain a copy of the degree requirement check-sheet.